dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 ## Orleans Silo Instances table

 Orleans Silo Instances table, also commonly referred as Membership table, lists the set of silos that make Orleans deployment.
-More details about the cluster management protocol that maintains this table can be found [here](Cluster-Management).
+More details can be found in the description of the [Cluster Management Protocol](Cluster-Management) that maintains this table.

 All rows in this table consists of the following collumns: